-It’s a dead giveaway, isn’t it?
-After all, your lungs are designed to breath in air, not smoke.
+It’s a dead giveaway.
+After all, your lungs are designed to breathe in the air, not smoke.

 If you think that it is the marijuana smoke that makes you cough, I regret to say you’re mistaken.
 Ask any tobacco smoker, and they will tell you right away that the first time they took a hit from a cigarette, they coughed like crazy.

-As for the marijuana smoke, it consists of tiny stable, liquid particles which irritate lungs and make it difficult for you to breathe properly.
-Such an alarming signal is transferred to your brain, which results in coughing.
+Marijuana smoke consists of tiny stable, liquid particles that irritate the lungs and make it difficult for you to breathe properly.
+Moreover, such an alarming signal is transferred to your brain, which results in coughing.

-Nevertheless, our lungs - like every other organ - are very adaptive, so you can ‘exercise’ them to cough less when you become a seasoned cannabis smoker.
-Remember that smoking pure weed may be harder for your lungs than if you mixed it with, say, tobacco or some other, safer substitute.
+Nevertheless, like every other organ, our lungs are very adaptive, so you can ‘exercise’ them to cough less when you become a seasoned cannabis smoker.
+Remember that smoking pure weed may be harder for your lungs than if you mixed it with tobacco or some other, safer substitute.

 The Heat Is Too Strong

-Heat is one of the major cause of coughing after taking a hit.
-When you smoke cannabis, the material will combust as a result of the intense heat that activates THC in your buds, the cannabinoid that is responsible for making you high on weed.
+Heat is one of the major causes of coughing after taking a hit.
+For example, when you smoke cannabis, the material will combust due to the intense heat that activates THC in your buds, the cannabinoid responsible for making you high on weed.

-However, this intense heat comes with one serious drawback - it’s the cause of your lung irritation.
-Lungs and its tissues are very sensitive, so they get easily irritated by the hot smoke.
-Therefore, if you want to avoid that inconvenience, purchasing a vaporizer may be a considerable option.
+However, this intense heat comes with one serious drawback – it’s the cause of your lung irritation.
+Lungs and their tissues are susceptible, so they get easily irritated by the hot smoke.
+Therefore, if you want to avoid that inconvenience, purchasing a vaporizer may be a viable option.
 Vaporization heats your plant material to the optimal temperature instead of burning it.
 As a result, not only will you get rid of the marijuana cough, but you’ll also keep your lungs safe while getting the most out of your strain.

 That Gargantuan Hit Was Way Too Much